Daniel-Abrecht/dpaw/wm/README.md

 Generated include files are to be placed in `build/include/`.
 Files corresponding / strongly relating to each other should have similar names and relative location to those directories.

-The files in `include/api` will be available for other programs to be used.
-It's the public API.
 Files in `include/-dpaw` are only to be used within the window manager.
 Always include them using <> instead of "".
-This way, `<-dpaw/*>` or `<api/*>` will be part of the include, making it explicit if the public or private/internal api is used, and avoiding collisions with old already installed header files.
-If you see `<dpaw*>` anywhere, that's is probably wrong.
+This way, `<-dpaw/*>` will be part of the include, making it explicit that it is a internal dpaw header file.
-An exception to this are files in `include/api/`, they should always use relative paths and "" for inclusions, and only include files of the public API.

 There are some special files in `include/-dpaw/` which the extensio `.c` instead of `.h`.
 These files generate code if compiled using `-DGENERATE_DEFINITIONS`, but are regular header files otherwise.
 The makefile will compile them this way once.
 The code generation of those files is usually handled by a separate `*.template` file, and have the purpose of abstracting away common boilerplate code for things like used X11 extensions and X11 atoms.

+There are variouse subprojects in this project.
+These are in their own folder with their own makefile, although they share variouse options and common makefile parts by using the `common.mk` makefile.
+The DPAW WM is usually independent of these subprojects, but they may enhance some of it's functionality.
+If a subproject becomes too large, it should become it's own independent project.
+A special subproject is the `api/` subproject, it builds the `libdpaw-wm.so` convenience library, which makes it easier for programs to interact with the DPAW WM.
+The `api/` subproject is also currently the only one the DPAW WM directly depends on, and should be considered part of the DPAW WM itself.